flynn/flynn/docs/content/basics.md

 ---
-title: Using Flynn
+title: Flynn Basics
 layout: docs
 toc_min_level: 2
 ---

-# Using Flynn
+# Flynn Basics

 This guide assumes you already have a running Flynn cluster and have configured the `flynn` command-line tool.
 If this is not the case, follow the [Installation